dangreaves/react-tracker/README.md

 ## Loading a JavaScript SDK

-To send events to a Segment-compatible service you must first load the appropriate JavaScript SDK.
+To send events, you must first load the appropriate JavaScript SDK for your Segment-compatible tracking service.

 Create a React component which imports your chosen JavaScript SDK, and when ready, pass it to the `init` method from the `useTracker` hook.
 Render that React component somewhere globally in your app.

+In this example, we are using the [RudderStack JavaScript SDK](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk).

 ```tsx
 import { useTracker } from "@dangreaves/react-tracker";